Do I Need A Vapor Barrier In My Basement Floor and What Will it Cost?

 To find out if you need a vapor barrier between your basement concrete slab and floor covering consult with local contractors and check local and provincial/state building codes.
 As a rule of thumb, if there is any hint of moisture in your basement then installing a vapor barrier below grade is recommended.
 The price you pay for your vapor barrier will increase in line with the thickness and quality to your chosen barrier.

 Vapor barriers aren’t always necessary and can, in some circumstances, do more harm than good.
 If you live in a particularly hot and dry climate you may not need a vapor barrier.
 However, more often than not, installing a moisture barrier is good practise and not a step you want to skip just to save yourself a few bucks.
+This is true even if you are already in the process of waterproofing your basement floor.
 Read on to find out why.

 WHAT IS A VAPOR BARRIER?
 WHAT DOES IT DO?